rust-unofficial/too-many-lists/src/first-new.md

 A few notes on this:

-* Self is an alias for "that type I wrote at top next to `impl`".
+* Self is an alias for "that type I wrote at the top next to `impl`".
 Great for not repeating yourself!
 * We create an instance of a struct in much the same way we declare it, except instead of providing the types of its fields, we initialize them with values.